 Ultra-high heels force the feet into a position that puts stress on the ball of the foot.
-At this critical joint, the long metatarsal bones meet the pea-shaped sesamoid bones, and the toe bones (phalanges).
+At this joint, the long metatarsal bones meet the pea-shaped sesamoid bones and the toe bones (phalanges).
 Too much pressure can inflame these bones or the nerves that surround them.
 Chronic stress to the foot bones can even lead to hairline fractures.

 Problem: Ankle Sprains

-Although all high heels can cause problems, the ultra narrow heels of stilettos are particularly risky.
-"The weight is pinpointed on one area," Brenner tells WebMD.
-"That makes you wobble like you're walking on stilts."
-The result is that you're more likely to trip and sprain your ankle.
+Although all high heels can cause problems, the ultra-narrow heels of stilettos are particularly risky because the weight is pinpointed on one small area.
+That can make you wobble like you're walking on stilts.
+You’ll be more likely to trip and sprain your ankle.

-Solution: Chunky Heels
+Solution: Chunkier Heels

 Solution: Orthotic Inserts